FDCPA Voicemail Rules May Change

 a black smart phone that is on top of a table with an alert pop up displayed on the phone.

-There are also privacy protections built into the FDCPA that prohibit collectors from disclosing any information about a consumer’s debt to a third party.
+There are privacy protections built into the FDCPA that prohibit collectors from disclosing any information about a consumer’s debt to a third party.
 This includes the mere fact that the consumer is in debt at all.
-This has traditionally meant that collectors could not leave a message on one’s answering machine, for fear that a third party might hear the message; the collector cannot disclose the communication (that the call is for collection purposes) without violating the consumer’s privacy.

 A yellow sign that says FDCPA on it alert of the changes to the voicemail rules.

-Some collectors have been successfully sued for violating debtors’ privacy by leaving answering machine messages that could then be accessed by a third party.
-Others have been sued for leaving vague answering machine messages that didn’t clearly identify them as collectors.
-Courts have definitively ruled that collectors must follow every aspect of the FDCPA, and may not violate one clause to satisfy another.
-The bottom line is, under the FDCPA, debt collectors should not leave answering machines or voicemail messages.
+Courts have definitively ruled that collectors must follow every aspect of the FDCPA and cannot violate one clause to satisfy another.
+The bottom line is that, under the FDCPA, debt collectors should not leave answering machine or voicemail messages.

 If you need help with credit or debt, or want to learn more about budgeting or personal finance, get started with free, confidential counseling and education right here at Credit.org.